 I threw my hands up and hissed.
 “This isn’t about me being jealous.
 I’m worried about what happens to everyone if they find out we’re a family of witches.
 I don’t understand why you can’t see how dangerous your actions are.”
 Raising my voice, I added, “Besides, Mr. Saunders is going to phone your mom.
 You know he will.
 He has to.”

 As if saying his name invoked him, the principal moved toward us.
 “Danu, you and Tiffany go to the office.”
 His chin pointed at me.
-“Charlie, back to class.”
+“Charley, back to class.”
 He stood in the hallway watching the video and shaking his head.

 I nodded.
 Finding Kaleb waiting for me, I walked toward him.